nayoung9/PAPipe/README.md

 You can easily generate the parameter files using our [parameter file genetator](http://bioinfo.konkuk.ac.kr/PAPipe/parameter_builder/).

-Check out more details about the parameter files [here](./Parameters/parameter_generator.md).
+Check out more details about the parameter file generator [here](./Parameters/parameter_generator.md).

 **Creating a docker container that mounts the above "RUN_DOCKER" directory**